HB 2787: What is it?

 What does it mean?

-First-time undergraduates (freshmen and transfers) who are admitted to Oregon State University, and meet the requirements of HB 2787/SB1563, may be assessed in-state tuition rates at Oregon State University.
+Students attending Oregon State University who meet the requirements of HB 2787/SB1563, may be assessed in-state tuition rates at Oregon State University.
 Please note: the assessment of in-state tuition rates under HB 2787 does not change a student’s residency status.

 How to apply?